Setup AWS Route53 Private Hosted Zone - Beginners Guide

 Once provide all the required information, click the Create hosted zone button to create the private hosted zone.

-After the successful creation of the private hosted zone, two records are available by default.
+After the successful creation of the private hosted zone, two records will be available by default.

 What are they?

-The first one is the NS which represents the Name Server Record, these records define the internal name servers that are responsible for the DNS resolution only within the VPC.
+1. The first one is the NS record which represents the Name Server Record.
+These records define the internal name servers that are responsible for the DNS resolution only within the VPC.

 Then try to access it from the public server using the hostname.